UtrechtUniversity/yoda/docs/administration/migrating-data-packages.md

 ```

-2. Modify status transition code to skip the policy check for Published and Depublished data packages.
+2. Modified status transition code to skip the policy check for Published and Depublished data packages.

 In policies_datapackage_status.py: